Space, ground, breath & sound

 In the act of self-inquiry one can usefully shift between these viewpoints, alternately placing one in the foreground and the other in the background.
 At other times, when presence is forfeited to the play of long term habits, one of these perspectives may persistently dominate.

-A third perspective is also possible – where the boundaries between insides and outsides becomes much more fluid.
+A third perspective is also possible – where the boundaries between insides and outsides become much more fluid.
 In such a flow state, you can experience yourself as being so seamlessly embedded in your environment that you and your surroundings feel like parts of one continuous organism.

 Shifting from one perspective to the another is accomplished through the movement of your attention.